By Jon Michail

 Branding is how customers feel

 It doesn’t matter how good you make your service, how many hours you put into your business, or how well thought out the model is, if customers aren’t feeling good about your business, then you won’t have a very strong brand name, and in turn, a business that is meeting its potential.
+Salesforce has it in its articles that there have been reserved humonguous funds by giant companies solely to maintain a customer base with tech called CRM.

 Branding is essentially a feeling: what customers feel when they think of your business (and that includes all your individual team members).
 The aim with branding is to evoke a particular feeling within the customer.
 To achieve this, one must realise that at every transaction, and at every customer interaction, the brand is on display.